-Your vote is important regardless of the number of shares you own.
-Whether you expect to attend the annual meeting or not, please complete, sign, date and promptly return the enclosed proxy card in the postage-prepaid envelope we have provided.
-You can also submit your proxy to vote your shares online or by phone as provided in the instructions set forth on the proxy card.
+Whether you expect to attend the annual meeting or not, please vote your shares online or, if you request printed copies of the proxy materials, by mail or telephone.
 Your prompt response will ensure that your shares are represented at the annual meeting.
 You can change your vote and revoke your proxy at any time before the polls close at the annual meeting by following the procedures described in the accompanying proxy statement.

-Please let us know if you plan to attend the Annual Meeting.
+Please let us know if you plan to attend the annual meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on May 9, 2019: The Company's proxy statement and annual report on Form 10-K are available at www.genpact.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on May 19, 2022: The Company's proxy statement and Annual Report on Form 10-K are available at www.genpact.com.